GATECH-EIC/ShiftAddLLM/README.md

 #### Evaluate ShiftAddLLM (Acc.)

-The weights quantized in ShiftAddLLM (Acc.) mode are stored in an FP16 precision and are formatted to comply with the official Huggingface interface.
+The weights in ShiftAddLLM (Acc.) mode are stored in an FP16 precision and are formatted to comply with the official Huggingface interface.

 To use these weights, you can directly call the Huggingface API (note: the weight size here is the same as the original weight, aiming to verify the accuracy after reparameterization).